 While all actions in this goal were fully implemented as planned, not all students benefited equally from their implementation.
-Some challenges and success are described below.
+Some challenges and successes are described bellow.

-Actions 1-3 and 5-9 were fully implemented.
+Actions 1-9 were fully implemented.

 Action 2, School Community Coordinator: A success in implementing this action was an increase of parent and community participation in school events.
-The school community coordinator organized 12 community events with year with an average attendance of 80 students, 34 parents, and 8 community members per event.
-A challenge with implementation of this activity was that these events took place after work hours normally in the evening; community coordinator had difficulty recruiting enough staff member to assist during the events.
+The school community coordinator organized 15 community events this year with an average attendance of 52 students, 36 parents, and 5 community members per event.
+A challenge with implementation of this activity was that these events took place after work hours normally in the evening; community coordinator had difficulty recruiting enough staff members to assist during the events.
+The district has develop a plan for 2023-24 to ensure more staff members attend community events.